 - The person responsible for managing the contact

 - Communication history and involvement with your organization, such as: attended event, volunteers, responded to last direct mailer with donation, etc.

 - Next steps for following up

 Managing your donor list in a database will help you stay organized and give you knowledge of your donor base.
-If you aren’t ready to use donor management software, you can download a sample donor list spreadsheet.
+If you aren’t ready to use donor management software, you can use a spreadsheet.